 A Diocletian window is also made up of three windows.
 The central window is rectangular with a slight arch.
 The two side windows arch down more sharply on the top.
 The overall appearance is a wide, continuous arched window.
 Diocletian’s Baths in Rome, Italy, serve as the inspiration for this specific window configuration.

 Many designers don’t label these multi-paned arches as Diocletian windows.
 However, you do see configurations of this style in many homes.
 Arches speak to a classical beauty that transcends time periods, so you find them in contemporary as well as historical homes.
 The key is having enough width to accommodate all three windows.

 While the three windows are separated by wide columns in the Diocletian’s Baths, you can choose a style that’s more closely oriented.
 Consider this configuration if you want to incorporate arches; since it’s a more unusual style, the Diocletian window is a show-stopper.

 Naturally, both styles of windows are common in Gothic Revival homes as well as Carpenter Gothic and Victorian Gothic.
-The Carpenter Gothic style features a more rural take on the ornamentation of Gothic Revival, while Victorian Gothic is a dramatic take on the style.
-You see gothic-head and lancet windows in their ornamented styles in any of these houses.
+The Carpenter Gothic style features a more rural take on the ornamentation of the Gothic Revival, while Victorian Gothic is a dramatic take on the style.
+In any of these houses, you see gothic-head and lancet windows in their ornamented styles.

-Simplified versions of gothic-head windows are common in more contemporary homes.
+Simplified versions of gothic-head windows are standard in more contemporary homes.
 In this case, a standard multi-paned sash comprises the lower half of the window.
-The top features the gentle point with simple tracery to emphasize the shape.
+The top features a gentle point with simple tracery to emphasize the shape.
 You could use such a window to complement bedrooms or the living room.

 Experiment with different styles of windows to give your house a unique character.
-Let Pella Windows & Doors of Wisconsin add the wow-factor to your house with high-quality windows.
+Let Pella Windows & Doors of Wisconsin add the wow factor to your home with high-quality windows.